Inverse design of ultracompact multi-focal optical devices by diffractive neural networks

 where $\gamma$ is the learning rate for loss weights update and we choose $\gamma=1$.
+We use a desktop with GeForce GTX 1080 Ti graphical processing unit (GPU, Nvidia Inc.), an Intel i7-8700K central processing unit (CPU, Intel Inc.) and 32 GB of RAM for training.
+We trained the a-D$^2$NN over $2000$ epochs using Adam optimizer with learning rate equals to $0.1$.
+The typical training time is only $\sim 10$ minutes.
 In Fig. \ref{Fig1} (c) we show the obtained focusing efficiency spectra of the device at $f_1$ and $f_2$.
 Specifically, we observe that $\eta(f_1,\lambda)$ and $\eta(f_2,\lambda)$ are peaked at $\lambda_1$ and $\lambda_2$, respectively, and that both $\eta_1$ and $\eta_2$ values exceed $50\%$.
 Therefore, the designed two-layer dual-band device exceeds the efficiency limit expected in a single-layer DOE.
 Moreover, in Fig. \ref{Fig1} (d) we display the side view of the normalized intensity diffraction of the device, clearly showing that the two targeted wavelengths $\lambda_1$ and $\lambda_2$ are well focused at the designed focal lengths $f_1$ and $f_2$, respectively.